Miami South Beach Walking Tour (Self Guided), Miami

 1) Lincoln Road (must see)

-Lincoln Road, the popular name for Lincoln Road Mall, is a pedestrian walk in Miami, located between Washington Avenue and Alton Road.
+Lincoln Road—the popular name for Lincoln Road Mall—is a pedestrian walk in Miami, running from Washington Avenue to Alton Road.

 2) Espanola Way